Troubleshoot Custom Databases

 Types of errors

-There are three different errors you can return from a database connection:
+You may receive different types of errors from a database connection:

 Return errors